 The city was rebuilt in the style of that era and now features countless Art Deco landmarks.
 Art Deco was the style chosen because it was fashionable, and Napier wanted to be modern.

 Decorative Art Deco themes include sunbursts and fountains, skyscraper shapes, symbols of speed, power, and flight, geometric shapes, and ancient cultures.

-There is a huge variety of buildings in the 1930s style and there are 140 Art Deco buildings, doors, sculptures to be seen throughout the town.
+There is a huge variety of buildings in the 1930s style, and there are 140 Art Deco buildings, doors, and sculptures to be seen throughout the town.
 Even the local McDonald’s is housed inside an Art Deco building!

 10. Ride The Cable Car And Check Out Te Papa Museum In Wellington

 Wellington is New Zealand’s capital city and is known as “the coolest little capital in the world.”